Identification

 Here are some tips on how to optimize for branded keywords:

-Additionally, you may have keywords that rank on the second page but don’t give the user what they're looking for or in other words missing search intent issues.
+Additionally, you may have keywords that rank on the second page but don’t give the user what they're looking for or, in other words, have missing search intent issues.

-In this case, adjust your content to make sure the page with the right search intent so it can rank well on SERPs.
+In this case, adjust your content to make sure the page covers the right search intent so it can rank well on SERPs.

 It's also important to identify valuable new keywords that have high search volume and can help drive traffic to your website.